-Q. What is included in the Refiner Oil Refiner kit?
+Q. What is included in the Refiner kit?

 A. The kit includes everything necessary for a standard installation on almost any internal combustion engine.

-First, the Refiner Oil Refiner has a filtering screen inside along with the initial filtering element (TP).
+First, the Oil Refiner has dual filtering screens inside along with the initial filtering element (TP).

-Then, an orange painted mounting bracket with associated nuts, bolts, and washers is included to mount the Oil Refiner to the mounting bracket plus four self-tapping metal screws are included for mounting the mounting bracket to the vehicle..
+Then, an orange-painted mounting bracket with associated nuts, bolts, and washers is included.
+To mount the Oil Refiner, four self-tapping metal screws are included to mount the bracket to the vehicle.